 From forested trails, to urban adventures, and wintry brews, Clarksville in the wintertime offers fun family journeys and cozy places to settle in for local brews and fare.

 Get the best of nature, history, and events at our local parks.
-Clarksville is home to two Tennessee State Parks, Dunbar Cave State Natural Area and Port Royal State Park.
+Clarksville is home to two Tennessee State Parks, Dunbar Cave State Natural Area, and Port Royal State Park.
 Both of the parks offer holiday activities, on and off the trails.

 Highlights at Port Royal include ranger-led hikes, one along the historic Trail of Tears National Historic Trail on December 23 and another in honor of the New Year on January 1.
 Both hikes are free and considered to be easy and leisurely.
-Port Royal is an historic trading post and early settlement.
+Port Royal is a historic trading post and early settlement.
 Register here

 At Dunbar Cave, my family likes to take our visitors to view the mouth of the cave, as well as the old stage area.
-When it snows and depending on how cold it gets in the winter, the cave is particularly beautiful, growing icicles that hang in the mouth.
+When it snows and depending on how cold it gets in the winter, the cave is particularly beautiful, with growing icicles that hang in the mouth.
 There are a couple of forested trail loops, varying in distance with the longest being about 1.5 miles depending on the route taken.
 The trails offer an escape into the forest, and maybe a sighting of deer and owls, the heron that pause in the lake, and chipmunks that scurry between rocks by the cave.
 Holiday events include Build a Certified Bat House on December 22, as well as Make Moon Dough and Story Time with Cookies and Cocoa on the same day.
-Find events through December including Finger Knitting, and a New Year Hike in January, click here.
+To find events through December including Finger Knitting, and a New Year Hike in January, click here.

 If you have some hours before your family wakes through the holidays, then experienced mountain bikers would enjoy a morning ride at the North Ford Street Mountain Bike Trail Park.
 These trails in the forest are a gift to bikers who can cross creeks and practice uninhibited.
 The trails are for mountain bikers only.
 Park is listed on the MTB Trail list here.
 The city’s webpage includes directions.